2016 Munich shooting: Possible motives

 Sonboly had an obsession with mass shootings and rampage killers; he compiled a scrapbook of news clippings on mass shootings and owned several books on the subject.
 During his psychiatric treatment he repeatedly told fellow patients to refer to him as the 'Spree Killer'.
 One incident that fascinated him was the Winnenden school shooting, and he visited Winnenden and took pictures there.
 Sonboly was also fascinated by the 2011 Norway attacks perpetrated by Norwegian terrorist Anders Behring Breivik, and Sonboly's shooting was on its fifth anniversary.

 Sonboly voiced xenophobic views and support for the far-right.
 Der Spiegel reported that fellow online video gamers said that Sonboly wrote anti-Turkish messages, admired Germany's right-wing AfD party, and was "very nationalistic".
 According to media reports, some of those who knew him said he considered himself part of the Aryan race, and boasted about sharing the same birthday as Adolf Hitler.
 In light of this, several politicians urged the police to focus on his possible political motives.
 In October 2017, a panel of three political scientists commissioned by Munich City Council concluded that Sonboly's shooting was partially driven by xenophobia and far-right ideology.
 Investigators, however, argued that his xenophobia stemmed from being bullied by other immigrants.

 The Bavarian State Office of Criminal Investigation commissioned another report into Sonboly's motives.
 In 2018, it concluded that the incident was a non-political shooting rampage driven by bullying, romantic rejection, and obsession with other mass shootings.
-In October 2019, it was announced by the Bavarian police that the shooting was now also classified as a "politically motivated crime" that "was at least partly motivated by the right-wing extremist views of the perpetrator".
+In October 2019, it was announced by the Bavarian police that the shooting was instead classified as a "politically motivated crime" that "was at least partly motivated by the right-wing extremist views of the perpetrator".